Arjun01/Atm-app/readme.txt

 d) To see all the previous transactions:
     type: node index.js list

-6)Since this program monitors the balance and if you wanna play more with it, but your balance is exhausted.
+e)Since this program monitors the balance and if you wanna play more with it, but your balance is exhausted.
     You can do it using reset command.
     type: node index.js reset
     //This command deletes all your previous transactions and resets your balance to 50000 again.